47th Parliament of Australia: Demographics

-The 47th Parliament of Australia has a historically high representation of women; women make up 38% of the House of Representatives and 57% of the Senate, the highest on record for both chambers.
-In terms of representation, Indigenous members will account for 9.6 per cent of the 76 Senate seats, and 1.9 per cent of 151 House of Representatives seats.
+The 47th Parliament of Australia had a historically high representation of women; women made up 38% of the House of Representatives and 57% of the Senate, the highest on record for both chambers.
+In terms of representation, Indigenous members accounted for 9.6 per cent of the 76 Senate seats, and 1.9 per cent of 151 House of Representatives seats.

-Despite these advancements, Parliament does not fully mirror the Australian population.
-Women, who hold a slight majority in the general population, are still underrepresented in Parliament.
-The average age of MPs is higher than the national median of 38.
-Representation of culturally diverse backgrounds is also limited, with only 6.6% of MPs having non-European ancestry compared to 23% of the general population, and 4.4% of MPs having Asian heritage versus 18% of Australians.
-Indigenous representation has increased, with eight Indigenous senators and three Indigenous MPs, totaling 4.8% of the Parliament, which is higher than the Indigenous population percentage of 3.3%.
-Despite these advances, Australia's parliamentary representation continues to lag behind countries such as Canada and New Zealand in terms of gender and cultural diversity.
+Despite these advancements, Parliament did not fully mirror the Australian population.
+Women, who held a slight majority in the general population, were still underrepresented in Parliament.
+The average age of MPs was higher than the national median of 38.
+Representation of culturally diverse backgrounds was also limited, with only 6.6% of MPs having non-European ancestry compared to 23% of the general population, and 4.4% of MPs having Asian heritage versus 18% of Australians.
+Indigenous representation had increased, with eight Indigenous senators and three Indigenous MPs, totaling 4.8% of the Parliament, which was higher than the Indigenous population percentage of 3.3%.
+Despite these advances, Australia's parliamentary representation continued to lag behind countries such as Canada and New Zealand in terms of gender and cultural diversity.

-The Liberal Party's representation of women has declined, with only 9 seats compared to 13 in the previous parliament.
-In contrast, Prime Minister Anthony Albanese's cabinet is the most diverse in Australian history, featuring 10 women out of 23 cabinet ministers, with several holding prominent positions such as Penny Wong in foreign affairs and Linda Burney as the first female Indigenous cabinet minister.
+The Liberal Party's representation of women had declined, with only 9 seats compared to 13 in the previous parliament.
+In contrast, Prime Minister Anthony Albanese's cabinet was the most diverse in Australian history, featuring 10 women out of 23 cabinet ministers, with several holding prominent positions such as Penny Wong in foreign affairs and Linda Burney as the first female Indigenous cabinet minister.